hangorazvan/MMM-timer/README.md

 # MMM-timer
-MagicMirror 2 Notification alert & timer trigger
+MagicMirror 2 Notification alert & timer trigger for my own us

 Put in config.js and is working in background.
 All settings are inside of module or add in config.js